Deliveroo: Noise

-In its two largest markets, the United Kingdom and France, operations in and around a number of Deliveroo's Editions sites have attracted complaints from neighbouring residents.

-In the London suburb of Islington, the local Deliveroo Editions site was the subject of complaints from neighbours, as a result of noise from air conditioning fans at the site as well as from the stream of delivery mopeds circling the site.
+In the London Borough of Islington, the local Deliveroo Editions site was the subject of complaints from neighbours, as a result of noise from air conditioning fans at the site as well as from the stream of delivery mopeds circling the site.
 In response to the complaints, in 2021 the local council issued an enforcement notice to shut down the operation.
-Deliveroo has appealed against the notice.
+Deliveroo appealed against the notice and won its appeal in March 2022.

-In 2020, a Deliveroo editions site in the northern Paris suburb of Saint-Ouen was the subject of similar complaints.
-The site, one of the first in France, was located directly opposite an apartment block, and the noise from delivery scooters arriving and departing from the site resulted in multiple complaints from the residents.

 Following on from a meeting with the local elected representative and those of the company, Deliveroo agreed to restrict entry to the site to delivery riders on electric scooters and bicycles, with parking spots allocated for riders on petrol scooters further down the road.
 Following this controversy, Deliveroo installed recharge terminals at all of their French Editions sites.

 Safety

 The company has been criticised for its failure to provide cycle training and safety equipment (such as lights and helmets) to its sometimes inexperienced riders.
 It has been argued that the need to race against the clock is another reason for couriers' potentially risky cycling behaviour, and that bikes should be checked for safety.

+In December 2022, 35-year-old delivery rider Jenniffer Rocha attacked customer Stephen Jenkinson near his home in Aldershot, Hampshire, when she bit off his thumb, following a brief argument over a pizza order.
+When delivering pizza, Rocha arrived at the wrong location, down the street from Mr Jenkinson's house.
+When he went to get his food, he forgot his phone and a brief argument ensued about the delivery code number he needed to provide.
+Rocha pleaded guilty to causing grievous bodily harm, but Jenkinson was unable to claim any compensation, as Rocha had been working as a "substitute" rider using someone else's account.